stellar-deprecated/solar/docs/kelp-overview.md

 - @extend
 - nesting

-### Kelp packet
+### Kelp library bundle
-To use kelp component mixins, a root scss file (not starting with an underscore) must import the kelp packet which includes all of this functionality:
+To use kelp component mixins, a root scss file (not starting with an underscore) must import the kelp library bundle which includes all of this functionality:
 ```
-@import 'kelp-packet';
+@import 'kelp-library-bundle';
 ```

 ## Kelp Ecosystem Architecture